muratk3n/thirdwave/en/README.md

 cont holds 4 servings.
 Freeze storage, taken out as needed.
 Breakfast, fruit jam plus cheese (feta-like, cow-goat, high calcium).

-Poult can be turkey, red meat for poult (diced not minced), cooked w onions, all water boiled away.
+Poult can be turkey, red meat (diced not minced), cooked w onions, all water boiled away.
 Same for veg, different kinds of cabbage (a very underrated veg).

 All natural, except perhaps jam, but that too is as natural as possible.